The best hotels in Lisbon

 September is genuinely the best month to visit.
 Temperatures sit around 24-27°C, the summer crowds have thinned, and hotels in Chiado and Alfama drop back to shoulder-season prices: $110-185/night for solid mid-range properties.
 October is even cheaper and still warm enough for Belém's outdoor terraces.

-Lisbon's best neighborhoods
+Lisbon's best hotel regions

 Start with Alfama or Chiado if you want to actually feel the city.
 Bairro Alto and Cais do Sodré work if you're staying out late. just know they're loud.